SyedMSawaid/cinema-calc/README.md

 Since TypeScript doesn't support decimal natively, I have to reach out for a library called `decimal.js` to perform precise number calculations.

-## 05. What „tasks“ did you have on your mind?
+## 05. What "tasks" did you have on your mind?
 How did you break down the different deliverables?

 The first task I had in mind was to create the basic clean architecture, that is maintainable, for the backend as well as the frontend.

 After that, I created a proof of concept to make sure everything works fine before moving on to styling.

-## 06. Use the readme as a notepad to make us understand your thinking.
+## 06. Use the readme as a notepad to make us understand your thinking

+I started with a basic understanding of the what the project was about.
+For that, I created an account on the CinemaCalc application and see what I will working on.

+Then I first started with creating the basic architecture on the backend.
+Add functionality to it and run a proof of concept.
+Once it was working, I moved to the front-end.
+Since I already had a rough sketch of what I was building, I created a proof of concept on the front-end.
+Setup the HTTP Client and made calls to the backend server to make sure everything works fine.

+Once it was working, I added optimistic updates and polished the UI and added precise calculations to the front-end to make sure everything is fine.

+Once all the tasks were completed, I cleaned up the code and made sure it follows all the required coding conventions.

 ---